tlbueno/k8s-resources-setup/README.md

 - [dump-certificate.sh](bin/dump-certificate.sh) - A tool do dump cert-manager certificate.
 Execute `bin/dump-certificate.sh --help` for details.
 In addition with a tool like certtool you can print certificate details like: `bin/dump-certificate.sh -n cert-manager -c localcluster-selfsigned-ca-certificate -k tls.crt | certtool -i`

-- [add-kubeconfig-in-toolbox.sh](bin/add-kubeconfig-in-toolbox.sh) - A tool do add a kubeconfig file into the toolbox container.
-Execute `bin/add-kubeconfig-in-toolbox.sh --help` for details.
-It is used by the `add-kind-kubeconfig-in-toolbox` target.
+- [copy-kubeconfig-to-container.sh](bin/add-kubeconfig-to-container.sh) - A tool do copy a kubeconfig file to an container.
+Execute `bin/copy-kubeconfig-to-container.sh --help` for details.
+It is used by the `copy-kind-kubeconfig-to-toolbox` target.

 ## Ingress tips